-Home modifications are not just for improvement or preference, but it can also affect the value of a property.
+Home modifications are not just for improvement or preference, but they can also affect the value of a property.
 It can either add or decrease cost depending on what you added.
 In some cases, it won’t affect the value at all.
 It applies to every part of the property, whether it’s the garden, the house, or the driveway.

 Patios, decks, and outdoor settings are some of the things that people often add to their homes.
 If you have a property, you may have considered adding them.
 But the question is, will it raise the value of the property?

 Do Decks and Patios Increase Value?

 There are no definite statistics on how much a deck affects house value.
 However, many agree that adding any form of outdoor space increases the cost of the property, including patios and decks.
 Why?

 Imagine yourself as a buyer.
 You see a house with a nice outdoor space, complete with a patio, some furniture, and a beautifully landscaped garden.
 Would you buy this house?
 Almost anyone will agree that it’s the perfect picture of a cosy home.

 Another good reason to consider adding a deck is the cost.
 Of course, most improvements will cost a lot of money, and decking construction is not an exception.
 However, building a patio is significantly cheaper than adding or completely remodelling a room.